shreemagathi54/2D_ShootingGame/README.md

 Enemies spawn from the right side of the screen in columns of four and move towards the left.
-The player controls a spaceship on the left side and must shoot down the enemies before they cross the screen.
-Three types of enemies appear randomly — normal enemies move in a straight line, slow enemies wobble up and down, and fast enemies zigzag rapidly making them harder to hit.
-The game ends when any enemy reaches the left edge of the screen.
+The player controls a spaceship on the left side and must shoot down the enemies before they cross the screen. five types of enemies appear randomly — normal enemies move in a straight line, slow enemies wobble up and down, and fast enemies zigzag rapidly making them harder to hit.
+The game ends when any enemy reaches the left edge of the screen or.
 Your score is saved and the highest score is tracked across sessions.

 ---